amangodara2314/amangodara2314/README.md

 ---

 ### 🚀 About Me
-- 🔭 I’m currently working on **Next**, a multiplayer chess platform.
+- 🔭 I’m currently working on **NextMove**, a multiplayer chess platform.
 - 🌱 Always learning new tech – diving deeper into **performance optimization**, and scalable app architecture.
 - 💬 Ask me about **React, MongoDB, REST APIs, or real-time apps with Socket.IO**.
 - 📫 Reach me at **amangodara5686@gmail.com**